vonunwerth/Seacucumber/README.md

 Needed to work with the database.
 ```

-If you want to change the graphdatabase, the procedure must be annotated with
+If you want to change the graph database, the procedure must be annotated with
 `@Procedure(value = "NameofPackage.NameofProcedure", mode = MODE.WRITE)` .

-Also the procedure must be annotated with `@Description("Description of the Procedure")` and describe the procedure.
+The procedure must also be annotated with `@Description("Description of the Procedure")` and describe the procedure.

 Procedures are defined as follows:
 ```